rl3032/talent-matcher/README.md

 Talent Matcher supports three user roles, each with specific permissions:

-- **Job Seekers**: Can upload and edit resumes, view matching jobs, and access their own profile data
+- **Job Seekers**: Can upload and edit resumes, view matching jobs, analyze skill gaps, and access their own profile data
 - **Hiring Managers**: Can post, edit, and delete job listings, view and filter candidates matching their job posts
 - **Administrators**: Have full access to all features and user management